 The X-1A reached Mach 1.97.
 Encountering the same inertial coupling instability as had Chuck Yeager, 20 November 1953, though at a lower speed, the X-1A tumbled out of control.
 The rocket plane lost over 20,000 feet (6,100 meters) altitude before Murray could regain control.
 For this accomplishment, Major Murray was awarded the Distinguished Flying Cross.

 One week earlier, 28 May 1954, Murray had flown the X-1A to an unofficial world record altitude of 90,440 feet (27,566 meters).

+Murray was promoted to 1st lieutenant, A.U.S., 8 August 1944.
 His next assignment was as a maintenance officer.
-He was sent to Maintenance Engineering School, and from there to the Flight Test School at Wright Field.
+He was sent to Maintenance Engineering School at Chanute Field, Rantoul, Illinois, and from there to the Flight Test School at Wright Field, Dayton, Ohio.

-Murray was involved in testing new Air Force fighters and also the experimental aircraft such as the X-1A, X-1B, X-4 and X-5.
-He spent six years at Edwards before going on to other assignments.
-Later he was the U.S. Air Force project officer for the North American Aviation X-15 hypersonic research rocketplane.
+Murray was involved in testing new Air Force fighters such as the Bell P-59 Airacomet, Lockheed P-80 Shooting Star, Republic P-84 Thunderjet, McDonnell XF-88 Voodoo; and the Douglas XB-43 Jetmaster and North American Aviation B-45 Tornado jet bombers.
+He also flew the experimental aircraft such as the X-1A, X-1B, X-4 and X-5.
+Murray spent six years at Edwards before going on to other assignments.

 The Bell X-1A was a follow-on project to the earlier X-1.
 It was designed and built by the Bell Aircraft Corporation at Buffalo, New York, to investigate speeds above Mach 2 and altitudes above 90,000 feet (27,432 meters).
 It was carried to altitude by a modified Boeing B-29 Superfortress, then dropped for the research flight.